Austerity Saddle Tank– Restoration

 No. 27, soon after arrival at Sellindge

 On dismantling it was discovered that just about every conceivable part was broken, bent or life expired, and it had obviously been derailed at some point.
-The cylinder block was the major concern and should really have been replaced, but we didn’t have the funds to do so.
-It has therefore been expertly repaired and is now ready for use.
+The cylinder block was the major concern and should really have been replaced, but we didn't have the funds to do so.
+It was therefore expertly repaired and made ready for use.

-The frames were rewheeled in November 2006 and the boiler will be made ready for re-instatement having had a new tubeplate fitted.
-The tubes have been ordered and will be fitted during the Winter of 2006/7.
-A new smokebox was rolled and this also is ready for reinstatement.
+The frames were rewheeled in November 2006 and the boiler was made ready for re-instatement having had a new tubeplate fitted.
+New tubes were fitted during the Winter of 2006/7.
+A new smokebox was rolled and reinstated.

 Austerity Saddle Tank